REGIONAL AIR QUALITY

 Oil and gas development has become a major contributor to air pollution in the intermountain west.
 Parts of rural Colorado now violate federal ozone standards, largely because of drilling.
 Ozone (smog) is linked to respiratory and heart problems and increased mortality for children and the elderly, and degrades visibility.
 Oil and gas development can also release volatile organic compounds on a localized basis, leading to severe health effects.

 Air pollution is a major consequence of oil and gas development, and forcing federal land managers to take it into account will likely result in less of it, or at least better mitigation of it.
 Moreover, we’ve been saying for a long time that the BLM has done a poor job of alerting the public about oil and gas development proposals; that’s why, for example, so much of the Thompson Divide was leased without any public awareness or media coverage.
-The new procedures that the BLM has now agreed to should give citizens and groups like WW a realistic chance of weighing in on these often esoteric processes.
+We will continue to advocate for clean air and fight against any ventures that might affect our right to breathe easy.